gavinv2211/arealtcs/README.md

 - Run the Models Tables.sql script
 - Run the Stored Procs.sql script

 #3.
-Running the jupyter notebook
+Running the jupyter notebook (google colab can also be used)
 - Using latest python version:
     - install jupyter notebooks: pip install jupyter
     - install pyodbc: pip install pyodbc